How to Grow Saffron in South Africa

 The plants are irrigated as needed with a drip irrigation rate of 4l/h with drippers positioned 0,6m apart.
 The soil must not become soaked, just moist.
 Renske emphasizes that saffron prefers dry conditions over moist ones.
 Hand planting is used to place the corms 10 cm deep, 25 cm apart, and 40 cm between rows.

-See Also How to Grow Blueberries in South Africa
+- How to Reduce Unemployment in South Africa

 Harvesting